What Is Occupational Therapy?

 Occupational therapist evaluations

-After the client has been in occupational therapy for a specified period, the therapist will evaluate to find out how far they've progressed.
-These patient evaluations are similar to the assessments completed during the first session.
+After a client has been in occupational therapy for a specified period, the therapist may conduct an evaluation to find out how far they've progressed.
+These patient evaluations are similar to the assessments often completed during the first session.
 After the therapist completes the evaluation, they can then adjust the treatment plan or create a new one based on the client's progress.
 This ensures that they stay with the tasks they haven't conquered yet and also advance when they're ready.
 Their occupational therapy program might change, but the goal is still to promote health and help them do their daily activities.

 Takeaway